dcos/examples/chronos/1.9/README.md

 # How to use Chronos on DC/OS

-Note: DC/OS now includes a built-in [job scheduler](https://dcos.io/docs/1.9/usage/jobs/), which is the preferable way to schedule batch jobs.
+Note: DC/OS now includes a built-in [job scheduler](https://dcos.io/docs/1.9/usage/jobs/), which is the preferred way to schedule batch jobs.

 [Chronos](http://mesos.github.io/chronos/) is still available on DC/OS, representing the original way to run batch jobs.
 It is a highly-available, distributed job scheduler, providing the a robust way to run batch jobs.
 Chronos schedules jobs across the DC/OS cluster and manages dependencies between jobs in an intelligent way.

 - Estimated time for completion: 15 minutes
 - Target audience:
   - Data engineers
   - Data scientists
   - DevOps engineers
 - Scope: Setup and usage of a batch scheduler for DC/OS.

 **Table of Contents**: